-The Poetry International Foundation is a literary organisation based in Rotterdam, the Netherlands.
+The Poetry International Foundation is a literary organisation based in Rotterdam, the Netherlands, and encompassing a number of partner organisations worldwide.
 It aims to present quality poetry from the Netherlands and worldwide to an international readership, encouraging poetry translation, stimulating the international exchange of knowledge about poetry, and facilitating an international community of poetry readers.

 The main activities of Poetry International are the Poetry International Festival, established in 1970, the Poetry International website and National Poetry Day in Netherlands and Flanders.
 The analogue archive of the Foundation is currently being digitised, and will be integrated with the material on the Poetry International website.
 The Foundation also participates in Netherlands-based projects such as education programmes and poetry awards.